zaher88abd/DalConnect/README.md

 ## Feature Section
-List all the main features of your application with a brief description of each feature.
 - **Building's index**:<br>
 The Dalhousie building's index helps to direct students from their present location to building locations they are unfamiliar with.
 - **User Chat**:<br>